Guano Islands Act: Background

-In the 1840s, guano came to be prized as a source of saltpeter for gunpowder as well as an agricultural fertilizer.
+In the 1840s, guano became a prized agricultural fertilizer and source of saltpeter for gunpowder.

-The United States began importing it in 1843 through New York.
+The U.S. began importing it in 1843 through New York.
 By the early 1850s, the U.K. imported over 200,000 tons a year, and U.S. imports totaled about 760,000 tons.
-The "guano mania" of the 1850s led to high prices in an oligopolistic market, attempts of price control, fear of resource exhaustion, and eventually the enactment of the Guano Islands Act of 1856 in August 1856.
-The Act enables U.S. citizens to take possession of unclaimed islands containing guano for the U.S., and empowered the president to send in armed military to intervene.
-This encouraged American entrepreneurs to search and exploit new deposits on tiny islands and reefs in the Caribbean and in the Pacific.
+The "guano mania" of the 1850s led to high prices in an oligopolistic market, government attempts to control prices, fear of resource exhaustion, and eventually the enactment of the Guano Islands Act of 1856 in August 1856.
+The Act authorizes U.S. citizens to take possession of unclaimed islands containing guano for the U.S., empowers the President to protect such claims with military intervention, and establishes jurisdiction of criminal offenses under the laws of the United States within the territories, thus claimed.
+This encouraged American entrepreneurs to search for and exploit new deposits on tiny islands and reefs in the Caribbean and Pacific.

-This was the beginning of the concept of insular areas in U.S. territories.
-Up to this time, any territory acquired by the U.S. was considered to have become an integral part of the country unless changed by treaty and eventually to have the opportunity to become a state of the Union.
-With insular areas, land could be held by the federal government without the prospect of its ever becoming a state in the Union.
+This was the beginning of the concept of insular area in U.S. territories.
+Up until this time, any territory acquired by the U.S. was considered to have become an integral part of the country unless changed by treaty and eventually to have the opportunity to become a state of the Union.
+With insular areas, land could be held by the federal government without the prospect of it ever becoming a state in the Union.

+On November 22, 1971, the United States handed over the Swan Islands to Honduras after signing the Treaty of the Swan Islands.
+Honduras began exercising this sovereignty on September 1, 1972.

-Under the act the US gained control of around 94 islands.
-By 1903, 66 of these islands were recognized as territories of the US.
+Under the Act, the U.S. gained control of around 94 islands.
+By 1903, 66 of these islands were recognized as territories of the U.S.